I'm Honey!

 Cleanse your nasal passages:

 Neti pots have become very popular right now – and with good reason.
-Most people know that they are a safe and natural way to help your body’s natural mechanism for clearing your sinuses of bacteria and allergens.
+Most people know that they are a safe and natural way to help your body’s natural mechanism for clearing your sinuses of bacteria and allergens, and to alleviate nasal symptoms such as sneezing, congestion, nasal stuffiness, and a runny nose caused by allergies.
 As well, use an air purifier to remove allergens from your home.

 Capture the power of essential oils: